-When Does The March For Our Lives Start?
-Here's When To Show Up
+Here's When To Get To The March For Our Lives To Make Your Voice Heard

 Following the Feb.
 14 shooting at Marjory Stoneman Douglas High School in Parkland, Florida, student activists have decided they will no longer settle for government inaction on gun control.
 So they mobilized towards change and organized the March For Our Lives, a protest on for, D.C. to demand that the government stop being lax on guns and start making moves towards solid gun reform.
 If you want to take part in this history-making event you might need to know, when does the March For Our Lives start?